ddeutils/ddedocs/docs/abstract/data_mesh/data-as-a-product.md

 ![Data and metadata are packaged in a file and separated from applications](./img/data-as-a-pure-structure.png)

-“Data as a Pure Structure” refers to data that exists independently and outside of any application.
+"Data as a Pure Structure" refers to data that exists independently and outside of any application.
 It includes all necessary metadata to transform raw data into a product, but remains pure data structures independent of an accompanying application.
 This data structure can be accessed without making API calls to an application instance.